 Print this PCB Primer (PDF) for a summary about where PCBs come from and go to, what is being done locally and what active steps you personally can take.

-This 8.5 by 11-inch PDF is also a great visual overview of The PCB Challenge and makes a great classroom handout.
+This printable 8.5 by 11-inch PDF is a visual overview of The PCB Challenge and makes a great classroom handout.

 Here are some additional links to information about PCBs.
 The last link - Washington Toxics Coalition - has information on a wide variety of toxic chemicals plus general healthy living guidance.